Kaysen98/gangplank/README.md

 Gangplank is a package designed to ease the use of the LCU (League client update) API.
 It provides multiple functionalities that are described below.
-This package ONLY supports windows at the moment.
+This package ONLY supports windows and MacOs at the moment.

 ![](assets/example.jpg)